RuochaoYan/a-web-server/README.md

 ## To build

-Then design is written in the document.
+The design is written in the document.